orb-community/orb-website/docs/docs.md

 ### Create an Agent

-You create an Agent for each node you want to monitor.
+You create an agent for each node you want to monitor.
 Agents are organized by tags.
-Each Agent has a set of corresponding credentials used during provisioning.
-You may also [provision agents directly at the edge](#advanced-auto-provisioning-setup), instead of through the UI.
+Each agent has a set of corresponding credentials used during provisioning.
+You may also [provision agents directly at the edge](#advanced-auto-provisioning-setup) instead of through the UI.

 1. Navigate to **Fleet Management** > **Agents**, and then click **New Agent**.
 ![](./img/new_agent.png)